LeanKit-Labs/hyped/README.md

 ### .hyped( model, [context] )
 You provide the data model that the resource will render a response based on.
 The resources are designed to work with models that may have a great deal more information than should ever be exposed to the client.

-### .resource( resourceName )
-When the resource that needs to be rendered is not the one the action is contained within.

-### .action( actionName )
-When the action you want rendered is not the one being activated.

 ### .context( context )
 Another way to provide context to any link generators for this action.